beatrizsaldana/diseaseBurden_shared/README.md

 ## Notes for Myself
-- put all of the scripts into a pipeline so that all of this can be done with a single script
-- - - Make all scripts accept a list of vcf files instead of whatever they accept now
-- - - Edit snpFrequency_singlePop.pl so that it does not need POPULATION as input, get it from the name of the file like all the other scripts do
 - make sure all scripts used are described on README
 - Create script to find categories of interest at least two nodes above the terminal nodes

-### Statistical tests Notes
-Use ANOVA to calculate F and p value for the boxplots Make new PCA plots for all populations (ancestral frations and admixture entropy) Make a PCA plot to make sure that I divided the Native American individuals into genetic groups and not just geographical groups
-Find the regression models that fit:
-  - SROH and NROH vs Admixture Entropy
-  - SROH and NROH vs African Ancestral Fraction
-  - SROH and NROH vs African European Fraction
-  - SROH and NROH vs African Native American Fraction Make barplots with the following description
-  - y axis is the \beta value (calculated from regression models)
-  - x axis contains two bars per Ancestral Fraction / Admixture entropy
-    - bar 1: NROH
-    - bar 2: SROH
-  Hopefully this will verify that we should be using SROH for autozygosity analysis instead of NROH

-What statystical test should I use for the Ontology categories?
-Consider hypergeometric.